maxmurder/himawari/README.md

 # himawari

-Simple python script for getting the latest himawari sattilite images.
+Simple python script for getting the latest himawari satellite images.

 Also contains scripts to update the desktop background to the latest image.